 - Both a German and an English user interface are available to all.

-- Databases have been simplified and improved – this optimized data quality results in more reliable reports.
+- Databases have been simplified and improved – resulting in improved data quality.

 - Redundant data storage is avoided as much as possible – data management is more efficient as there are fewer error sources.

 - Fewer paper-based processes, for example the now online-based application process.

 - Greater transparency at the University, for example, the results of module components (internships, exercises, etc. worth 0 CP) are entered on RWTHonline so students can see all their achievements in one place.

 - The University has set up a module pool in which modules are created as templates and then used in several courses of study.